Pantarheon/cbecho/README.md

-Recently, I needed to move in the opposite direction, i.e., to copy a portion of text from a text editor and somehow send it to the standard input of a `CLI` program, which processed the text and sent it to its standard output.
+Recently, I needed to move in the opposite direction, i.e., to copy a portion of text from a text editor and somehow send it to the standard input of a `CLI` program, which processed the text and sent the result to its standard output.

 At first I would copy and paste that text to a temp file.
 I then redirected that file to a chain of small `CLI` programs.
 Something like this: